1976 Atlantic hurricane season: Subtropical Storm Three

 On September 12, the interaction between mid-tropospheric low and a diffuse stationary front led to the formation of a low pressure system over central Florida.
 As it moved north-northeastward, a circulation formed, resulting in the development of a subtropical depression over Polk County, Florida, on September 13.
 The next day, it intensified into a subtropical storm and peaked with maximum sustained winds of 45 mph (75 km/h) while just off the coast of Georgia.
-The storm quickly made landfall near Charleston, South Carolina, at the same intensity.
+The storm quickly made landfall near the mouth of the Savannah river, at the same intensity.
 After moving inland, the cyclone weakened to a subtropical depression late on September 15 near the North Carolina–South Carolina state line.
 The storm dissipated over southern Virginia on September 17.

 Tides produced by the storm ranged from 2–3 ft above normal along the coast of the Carolinas, leaving minor beach erosion.
 The storm produced wind gusts up to 58 mph in Charleston, South Carolina.
 Rain fell in several states along the East Coast of the United States and was generally beneficial.
 However, in central and southern Maryland, where the storm dropped a peak total of 6.45 in of precipitation in Towson, downpours resulted in flooding.
 The Baltimore area received its highest amount of rainfall for any day in the month of September.
 Heavy precipitation delayed commutes, while water entered some homes, flooded roads, and resulted in a few school closures.